anujpathania/HotSniper/README.md

 For Queries: martin.rapp@kit.edu, pathania@comp.nus.edu.sg

-Details of HotSniper design can be found in appendix of Ph.D. thesis "Scalable Task Schedulers for Many-Core Architectures".
-Dedicated publication for HotSniper is under review.
-In the meantime, please consider citing this thesis in your work if you find this tool useful in your research.
+Details of HotSniper can be found in paper "HotSniper: Sniper-Based Toolchain for Many-Core Thermal Simulations in Open Systems" published in Embedded Systems Letter (ESL), and please consider citing this paper in your work if you find this tool useful in your research.

 # Build Instructions (Tested on Ubuntu 16.04.4)